surfaceUsed/http-file-server/README.md

 updating, and deleting files from the server.

-The server works using Java sockets to handle client-server communication, which is a great way to simulate low-level networking and HTTP handling without relying on high-level frameworks like Spring.
+The server works using Java sockets to handle client-server communication, which is a great way to simulate low-level networking and HTTP handling without relying on any high-level frameworks.
 The project also includes configuration files to manage server settings such as port, file paths, and other server behaviors.

 The goal of this project is to replicate the functionality of a cloud file server, while also providing a